 Vessel speed limit: IHO Definition: The maximum allowed rate of travel for a vessel in an area in knots.

 Indication: The complex attribute describes the speed limit for vessels in an area where speed is restricted.

-Sub-attributes: speed limit see clause 27,159 Deleted: 157 vessel class see clause 27.189 Deleted: 8 Remarks: Deleted: 187 • The speed limit in an area may differ for different classes of vessel.
-Deleted: 8
+Sub-attributes: speed limit vessel class see clause 27.159 see clause 27.189

+Remarks: • The speed limit in an area may differ for different classes of vessel.